robsontenorio/mary/README.md

 ## Introduction

-MaryUI is a set of gorgeous Laravel Blade UI Components made for Livewire 3 and styled around daisyUI + Tailwind.
+The maryUI package is a set of gorgeous Livewire UI components styled with daisyUI + Tailwind.

 ## Official Documentation